 Do you notice that one team member never speaks up during meetings?
 Have you realized that one of your colleagues looks down at their paper and takes notes when you’re speaking rather than maintaining eye contact?
 Consider whether those tendencies relate to their cultural background, their personal characteristics, or a mix of both.

-The more attuned you are, the better equipped you are to proactively address and respect the variety on your team.
+The more attuned you are, the better equipped you are to proactively address and respect the cultural diversity on your team.
 This is also an area where you, as an individual, can really make a difference.
 Chua’s study found that even if one person in an interaction has higher cultural metacognition, creativity increases.
-Yep, working on yourself means a major win for your entire team.
+So heightening your own understanding can be a major win for your entire team.

 2. Override your brain’s natural tendency to take shortcuts

 There’s a reason we often make assumptions about other people: they’re easy.
 They require very little cognitive effort.
 Our brains have a lot going on, and they try to work as efficiently as possible.